ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 DMARC policies are published by the Domain Owner, and retrieved by the Mail Receiver during the SMTP session, via the DNS.

-DMARC's filtering function is based on whether the visible From: header field domain is aligned with (matches) an authenticated domain name from SPF or DKIM.
-When a DMARC policy is published for the domain name found in the visible From: header field, and that domain name is not validated through SPF or DKIM, the handling of that message can be affected by that DMARC policy when delivered to a participating receiver.
+DMARC's filtering function is based on whether the RFC5322.From domain is aligned with (matches) an authenticated domain name from SPF or DKIM.
+When a DMARC policy is published for the domain name found in the RFC5322.From header field, and that domain name is not validated through SPF or DKIM, the handling of that message can be affected by that DMARC policy when delivered to a participating receiver.